Advice > Software engineering

 If you have friends or peers who can do mock interviews with you, that's an option worth trying.
 It’s free, but be warned, you may come up against the following problems:

-• It’s hard to know if the feedback you get is accurate
+• You can’t be sure the feedback you get is accurate

 • They’re unlikely to have insider knowledge of interviews at your target company

-• On peer platforms, people often waste your time by not showing up
+• People often waste your time by not showing up on peer platforms

 For those reasons, many candidates skip peer mock interviews and go straight to mock interviews with an expert.

-5.4 Practice with experienced SWE interviewers
+5.4 Practice with experienced SDE interviewers

 In our experience, practicing real interviews with experts who can give you company-specific feedback makes a huge difference.